-We adopted the provisions of SFAS 157 that apply to nonfinancial assets and liabilities on January 1, 2009.
-Our adoption of this guidance had no impact on our financial position.
 Certain nonfinancial assets and liabilities are measured at fair value on a nonrecurring basis and are subject to fair value adjustments in certain circumstances (for example, when there is evidence of impairment).
-There were no fair value adjustments for such assets or liabilities reflected in our consolidated balance sheet at June 30, 2009.
+There were no fair value adjustments for such assets or liabilities reflected in our Unaudited Condensed Consolidated Balance Sheet as of September 30, 2009.